oracle-livelabs/oci-migration/ebs-move-improve/deploy/deploy.md

 ### **Objectives**

-* Deploy and configure EBS Cloud Manager
+* Deploy and configure EBS Cloud Manager.
-* Verify log in into EBS Cloud Manager
+* Verify log in into EBS Cloud Manager.

 ### **Prerequisites**